Mindf*ck and the Political Machine of Personal Data

 The book also gives Wylie a redemption arc that readers should evaluate critically.
 NPR's review argued that the memoir does not fully resolve the question of Wylie's own responsibility.
 That criticism matters.
 Whistleblowing can be valuable while still leaving hard questions about what someone built, when they understood the risks, and how technical ambition can make political harm feel abstract until it becomes public scandal.

 There is also a technical caution.
 Psychographic targeting has often been described in near-mythic terms.
 The safer claim is narrower: Cambridge Analytica and related actors pursued voter profiling and targeting using improperly obtained data and deceptive practices, and regulators found serious privacy and accountability failures.
-Whether every claimed persuasion method worked as advertised is a separate question.
+Whether every claimed persuasion method worked as advertised is a separate empirical question requiring exposure records, audience definitions, comparison groups, and outcome measures.

 That distinction strengthens rather than weakens the lesson.
 A political technology does not need to be omnipotent to be dangerous.
 It only needs to be opaque, scalable, privately controlled, weakly audited, and good enough to shift incentives.
 The myth of perfect manipulation can distract from the more ordinary reality of profitable, repeatable, partially effective influence infrastructure.